 Some scholars have pointed out that erotic art can be regarded as a socio-political tool and a culturally progressive force.
 In that vein, Gustav Klimt is often seen as an artist who contributed to the emancipation of women, since they were his main artistic focus, as well as the rediscovery of the lost power of the erotic element since his art was penetrated with sexual energy, so controversial to his contemporaries and critics of his time and its outmoded cultural mores.

-Rodin created a number of pieces on the theme of lesbianism which in his times was considered a mental disorder.
+Auguste Rodin created a number of pieces on the theme of lesbianism, which in his time was considered a mental disorder.
 Showing the sexual activities of women would serve to shock the audience in order to highlight the dangerous nature of female sexuality.
 Although many of Rodin’s pieces were admired, this one was never exhibited during his lifetime due to its “blatant homoeroticism”.
 The title is inspired by Dante’s Divine Comedy, a big reference for Rodin and his contemporaries, also in terms of sexual mores.

 As you might have noticed, all these works are made by men.
 There are so few quality works made by women themselves on this topic.
 The reason for it is probably the fact that lesbian women had virtually no chance to express themselves in public in general.
 Instead, they were repressed, silenced, and erased from the common space.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!